harshkushwaha2001/Assignment/README.md

 ### Question 2: Do django signals run in the same thread as the caller?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

-Yes, Django signals run on same thread as callerthis can be shown by confirming that the thread ID of both caller and signal are same
+Yes, Django signals run on same thread as caller, this can be shown by confirming that the thread ID of both caller and signal are same.

 ## User Model
 ![models](https://github.com/user-attachments/assets/8f24abee-280b-4113-afd9-e2a887a7398e)